Interstitial Cystitis Treatment & Management

 Approach Considerations

-Therapy for interstitial cystitis begins with extensive patient education regarding the chronic nature of the disease and realistic assessments of the condition, prognosis, and potential responses to therapy.
+The difficulty in treating interstitial cystitis begins in the primary care office, where knowledge of the condition is suboptimal.
+[58] An integral part of therapy for interstitial cystitis is extensive patient education regarding the chronic nature of the disease and realistic assessments of the condition, prognosis, and potential responses to therapy.
 Ongoing reassurance and physical and emotional support are important as the diagnostic evaluation progresses and therapies are applied.

 Only rarely will patients with interstitial cystitis have an immediate, complete, and durable response to any particular therapy.
 They must be counseled at length regarding the lack of universally effective therapies.
 Often, referral to one of the local interstitial cystitis support groups, especially a local chapter of the Interstitial Cystitis Association, can be helpful in providing a continuing network of support for the patient.

 Ideally, in clinical practice, the treatment of interstitial cystitis should be initiated with the least invasive, least expensive, and most reversible therapy.
 In general, this consists of a program of dietary and fluid management, time and stress management, and behavioral modification.
-Thereafter, treatments are applied in a progressively more invasive step-wise fashion until some degree of symptomatic relief is obtained.
+The 2022 American Urological Association guidelines recommend tailoring treatments to the patient's specific symptoms, with the aim of optimizing quality of life.
+[3]

 The level of initial treatment may also be influenced by clinical judgment, taking into account the severity of presenting symptoms and patient-specific factors.
 At times, multiple simultaneous treatments may be used in select patients.
 In patients who have shown no response to multiple treatment modalities, reassessment for any underlying patient condition should be undertaken.[14]